A CMMS allows you to keep track of all your assets, facilities and inventory, and comes with several other benefits.

-CMMS software allows you to keep a track of all your assets, facilities and inventory.
 You can manage maintenance work without the use of costly and time consuming paper systems.
-Managers can establish how much resources, both financial and human, are being spent on the maintenance of each asset and make an assessment as to the best course of action.
-These benefits are expanded on below.
+Managers can establish how much resources, both financial and physical, are being spent on the maintenance of each asset and make an assessment as to the best course of action.

 Understanding Cost Performance

-It may be difficult to keep a track of costs without a computerized maintenance management system.
+It may often be difficult to keep a track of costs without a CMMS.
+As notes are kept off the official system, smaller costs suddenly add up as massive gaps in the books.
+With a CMMS, it is easy to monitor everything related to an operation, equipment piece or team.
 Maintenance history is updated as it occurs giving decision-makers the ability to make informed decisions with fresh data.
-In the past this may have been difficult to assess accurately and in a timely manner leading to wrong decisions or equally problematic, non-decisions.
+In the past this may have been difficult to assess accurately and in a timely manner leading to wrong decisions or equally problematic; non-decisions.
+With a CMMS, this issue is circumvented through detailed reporting of any maintenance cost, equipment downtime or stock inventory purchases.

+One of the top benefits is easier and simplified processes.
 Some companies have very complex workflows using a paper-based work order system.
-The process is often simplified using CMMS software coupled with mobile devices such as PDAs (persona digital assistants) which can send data wirelessly from the field to the central database.
-There is no need for filing systems, double entry and confusing and slow loading Excel spreadsheets.
+With operational workflows having been built up over several years at times, there can be a reluctance to move such a delicate system to digital.
+The process is actually often simplified using CMMS software coupled with mobile devices such as PDAs (personal digital assistants), smartphones or tablets; which can send data wirelessly from the field to the central database.
+There is no need for filing systems, double entry and confusing and slow-loading Excel spreadsheets.
+With the complicated workflow moved over to digital, and in may cases streamlined significantly, employees and teams can get back to what matters.

 Risk Management Benefits